llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 Why should I mention such an obvious idea?
 Well, obvious is subjective, and there is a special situation that makes it more effective than usual.

-In the LLVM project repo we have the vast majority of TableGen code in use today.
+In the LLVM project monorepo we have the vast majority of TableGen code in use today.
 Would you like to know how to use a particular feature?
 It’s all there, somewhere in 500,000+ lines of source code.
 You would be surprised by what a simple query can find despite that.